tinacms/markdown-bot/README.md

 > NOTE: Serverless functions sometimes have timeout limitations or stop after a request responds with a 202 status code (This is the behavior in Vercel).
 This may cause the bot to fail if the OpenAI API takes too long to respond.

-A GitHub Action is hosted by GitHub and will run on every comment to the repo, the action will only respond to comments on a PR and only if the comment follows the correct `ai fix ...` format.
+A GitHub Action is hosted by GitHub and will run on every comment to the repo, the action will only respond to comments on a PR and only if the comment follows the correct `ai fix` format.

 ## GitHub App Implementation